-Field Name Description Multicam version Version of Multicam running on the EVS server Chassis type Type of server chassis (with server height when relevant) Serial number Serial number of the EVS server Facility name Name assigned to the EVS server for internal maintenance via the Tools menu, Assign server facility name option, in the Multicam setup window.
+Field Name Description Multicam version Version of Multicam running on the EVS server Chassis type Type of server chassis (with server height when relevant) Serial number Serial number of the EVS server Hardware edition Hardware version of the EVS server Facility name Name assigned to the EVS server for internal maintenance via the Tools menu, Assign server facility name option, in the Multicam setup window.
 Net name Machine name on the SDTI network.
 It is not mandatory.
 It can however be useful to easily identify the servers running a given configuration, as it is tied to the running configuration.
 The Net Name will be displayed even if the SDTI code is not valid.
 It is defined in the Multicam Configuration window, Network tab, SDTI section, Net name parameter.

-Net number Machine number (from 1 to 29) on the network.
+Field Name Description Net number Machine number (from 1 to 29) on the network.
 This number is user-defined and must be unique for each system on the network.
 SDTI type Role and privileges of the EVS server on the SDTI network.

-Field Name Description Local clips Number of clips (out of the max. clip numbers) stored locally on the EVS server.
+Local clips Number of clips (out of the max. clip numbers) stored locally on the EVS server.
 Network clips Number of clips (out of the max. clip numbers) stored on the XNet network.